troessner/reek/README.markdown

 == INSTALL:

-Get the latest version of the gem:
+To install the latest version of the gem:

     $ gem install reek

-Or get the latest unpackaged source code:
+To get the latest source code (not necessarily fully release-tested):

     $ git clone git://github.com/kevinrutherford/reek.git